wikichua/SAP/wiki/wiki.md

 1. Model Events - Developer could push additions operation into *onCreatedEvent*, *onUpdatedEvent*, *onDeletedEvent*, *onCachedEvent* methods.
 1. File Managers - App & Site specific.
 User will only get access to its own brand management. (auto optimizing images)
 1. Cronjob Admin - Developer just need to write the script using Artisan Command, then commit.
 The CRUD have to be done in the Admin Panel.
+1. Mail View Editor - Developer can create mailable using sap:mailer, content team could deploy the layout of the email body in HTML and Text.

 ## Requirements